National Institute of Technology, Tiruchirappalli: Academic departments

 The Department of Computer Applications is one of the institution's first departments to provide information technology courses like the MCA, and it is also among the top five departments in the nation that offer MCA programmes.

 The Department of Humanities and Social Sciences (formerly known as the Department of Humanities) was established in 2004.
-This Department is renowned for independent, interdisciplinary research and for a vibrant environment for interaction between teachers and students.
-The Department has continuously worked towards a practical curriculum with a high degree of professional relevance, enabling students to take on real-world difficulties.
+This Department is renowned for independent, interdisciplinary research and for a environment for interaction between teachers and students.
+The department has continuously worked towards a practical curriculum with a high degree of professional relevance, enabling students to take on real-world difficulties.
 This has been done to fulfil the demands of industry, business, public and private organizations, academic institutions, and human services.
-As a result, the Department has been providing both undergraduates and graduates with a broad selection of core and elective courses.
-Since 2004, the Department has offered a full-fledged Ph.D. programme and has generated excellent research in more recent Humanities and Social Sciences fields.
-The Department also provides minor degree courses in language/literature and economics in response to the rising demand for humanities-based courses.
+As a result, the department has been providing both undergraduates and graduates with a broad selection of core and elective courses.
+Since 2004, the department has offered a full-fledged Ph.D. programme and has generated excellent research in more recent Humanities and Social Sciences fields.
+The department also provides minor degree courses in language/literature and economics in response to the rising demand for humanities-based courses.

 The institute has science departments in Chemistry, Mathematics, and Physics.
 The departments of Chemistry and Physics receive exclusive funding from the Department of Science and Technology, Government of India.